 Degeneration (break-down) of fibroids can cause abdominal pain and possibly even contractions.

 Approximately half of all fibroids grow during pregnancy, mainly in the first trimester because of rising estrogen levels.
+The fastest growth rate may occur before 11 to 14 weeks, but this growth may also vary due to multiple factors.
 While most of this growth cannot be felt, some women can experience abdominal pain.

 Subsequent outcomes of pregnancy in women with at least one uterine fibroid are dependent on the number of fibroids present, location, size, and type.